MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 This includes following any aliases that the resolver would ordinarily follow (e.g. CNAME, {{!DNAME}}).

-Recursive resolvers SHOULD NOT attempt to parse the contents of the SvcFieldValue.

 ## General requirements

 All DNS servers SHOULD treat the SvcParam portion of the SVCB RR